 Take a big breath and be open to the possibilities.

-In the coming days, let this be a prayer for each of us.
+In the coming days, let the following be a constant thought.

-“God, guide my steps and guard my heart.
-And let me be in the very center of your will, no matter how long it takes to develop the plan for my life.”
+May my steps be guided and my heart be guarded.
+And may I be in the very center of the plan that is designed specifically for my life.